 5 Ways Blaming Hurts Relationships…

-When it comes to detrimental things that you can do to screw up your relationships, blaming the other person for something – justified (in your mind) or not, is at or near the top of the list.
+When it comes to detrimental things you can do to screw up your relationships, blaming the other person for something – justified or not — is near the top of the list.

 While I have written much on the negative effects of blaming on relationships, my focus has been on the deleterious effects on the blamer and how this impacts the relationship.